Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/project_planning.md

 * Types of projects: digital textual editions
 * Prerequisites: research questions
-* Outcome: goals and non-goals
+* Outcome: goals and non-goals (avoiding *scope creep*)
-* Coordinating team members
+* Logistics: coordinating team members and resources
+* The scholarship of editions: data, interpretation, presentation

 ## General: before you begin

 Outcome goals?
-Target audiences?
+Target audiences (*personae*)?
 Time and human resource constraints?
 Technical (e.g., format) or management (e.g., license, privacy) requirements imposed by funding agency or matrix project?

+## Data resources

+What are the data (or *capta*) and how will they be acquired or prepared?

 ## Parameters and models

 Core technology (e.g., RDBMS, XML, plain text, etc.)?
-Existing or bespoke formats or standards?

-## Data resources

-What are the data and how will they be acquired or prepared?
+Balancing innovation and conformance: it’s your research, but scholars participate in communities.

 ## Toolkit